werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    5. Calculate configured images from current Git commit state.
+                    5. Calculate configured images based on the current Git commit state.
                 </div>
 <div markdown="1">
-During this step werf calculates needed images names.
-Images names may change or not change from one commit to another depending on the changes made into the Git repo.
-It is important to know, that each Git commit will have deterministic reproducible images names.
+At this step, werf calculates the target image names.
+Image names may change or stay the same after the new commit is made depending on the changes in the Git repository.
+Note that each Git commit is associated with deterministic and reproducible image names.
 </div>
             </div>
         </div>